-Despite our enthusiasm, we all had initial concerns about the development of a new Horizon funded training initiative in the Centre, as we posed the following questions - Will it work?
+Despite our enthusiasm, we all had initial concerns about the development of a new HORIZON funded training initiative in the Centre, as we posed the following questions - Will it work?
 Can it work?
 How will it affect those who attend the Centre?
 Will people participate?
 Will people like it?
 How will it affect us all?
 How will it affect the Centre?
-The Horizon/Vista Project commenced and has proved very successful.
+The HORIZON/Vista Project commenced and has proved very successful.
 It has been a positive and dynamic venture for the Project.

-The year ended with a very positive frame of
+The year ended with a very positive frame of mind.

-mind.
 We were convinced of the vital role which the Ana Liffey Drug Project, as a voluntary drug agency, is playing.
 We were also extremely aware of the creativity of which we are capable in the provision of services which are qualitatively different and complementary to those provided by statutory drug services.

-During the year also we focused on the important notions of integration networking, as we increasingly worked in other partnership with agencies and organisations.
-We have continued to raise issues in relation to working with drug users in the context where increasingly the principal focus has been on HIV prevention and public health measures.
+During the year also we focussed on the important notions of integration and networking as we worked in partnership with other agencies and organisations.
+We have continued to raise issues in relation to working with drug users in the context where the principal focus has been on HIV prevention and public health measures.
 We stress the importance first and foremost of meeting the drug treatment and other needs of drug users.
 Other issues which have occupied us during 1993 have been women's, children's and family issues.

 We would like to acknowledge the support of the HORIZON Fund (Disadvantaged) which provided the Project with an opportunity to introduce an exceedingly successful programme.
-Thanks to Anthony Tyrrell, Department of Enterprise and Employment, and Carmel Duggan, Work Research Cooperative, for their help and support.
+We thank Anthony Tyrrell.
+Department of Enterprise and Employment, and Carmel Duggan, Work Research Cooperative, for their help and support.

-The Department of Health, the Eastern Health Board, Department of Education and Department of Justice have resourced our work and been supportive of the direction it has taken.
-We thank Mr. Michael Lyons, Dr. Joe Barry, Mr. Martin Tansey, Mr. Deaglan O'Caoimh for their assistance, support and advice.
+The Department of Health, the Eastern Health Board, the Department of Education and the Department of Justice have resourced our work and been supportive of the direction it has taken.
+We thank Mr. Michael Lyons, Dr. Joe Barry, Mr. Martin Tansey and Mr. Deaglan O'Caoimh for their assistance, support and advice.

-During 1993 we received funding from the Combat Poverty Agency towards the introduction of the Community

-Development and Leadership Training Programme.
+During 1993 we received funding from the Combat Poverty Agency towards the introduction of the Community Development and Leadership Training Programme.
 The VEC has also provided the Project with literacy classes.